Featured Article

 Certified Yoga Instructor • Ayurvedic Lifestyle Consultant

-At the core of Ayurvedic nutrition is the concept of agni, or digestive fire.
-When your agni is strong, you digest food efficiently and create healthy tissues.
-When agni is weak or disturbed, food may be only partially digested, leading to the formation of ama — a sticky toxic residue thought to impair bodily functions and contribute to disease.
+At the heart of Ayurvedic nutrition lies the concept of Agni — your digestive fire.
+When Agni is strong, food is properly digested, absorbed, and transformed into Ojas (vital essence).
+When Agni is weak or disturbed, food becomes only partially digested, leading to the formation of Ama (toxins), a root cause of disease.

 • Slow digestion